syful-is/Network_simulator/README.md

 ```
 ## Contents:
   1. [Dataset](https://github.com/syful-is/Network_simulator/tree/master/Data)- is a folder that contains the dataset for `NS project`.
+  2. [Scripts](https://github.com/syful-is/Network_simulator/tree/master/Script)- is a folder that contains the all the codes.
-  2. [Results](https://github.com/syful-is/Network_simulator/tree/master/Results)- is a folder that contains the results obtained from dataset.
+  3. [Results](https://github.com/syful-is/Network_simulator/tree/master/Results)- is a folder that contains the results obtained from dataset.

+## How to run:

+    Clone the repository from here

+    Extract the files.

+    Open Jupyter Notebook or Python Spyder.

+    Copy any code and Set your working directory using

+           ```
+           import os

+           #Please specify your dataset directory.
+           os.chdir("..../Dataset/")
+           ```

+    Example-1: Run the LDA topic modeling [01_NS_LDA.ipynb](https://github.com/syful-is/Network_simulator/blob/master/Script/01_NS_LDA.ipynb)

 ## Authors: